Should You Buy A House Before Selling The One You Own?

 Doing Work Before You Move In

-Another big benefit to buying another home before selling the one you currently own is the ability to go in ahead of time and make the improvements you desire so it is a place you will want to call home.
+Another significant benefit to buying another home before selling the property you currently own is the ability to go in ahead of time and make the improvements you desire, so it is a place you will want to call home.

-Risks of Buying Before Selling Your Home
+Risks of Buying a House Before Selling Your Current House

-Whether they are an option in today’s market is another story, and will depend heavily on your particular money situation, the lending market and whether the housing market is currently in favor of buyers or sellers.
+Whether they are an option in today’s market is another story and will depend heavily on your particular money situation, the lending market, and whether the housing market is currently for buyers or sellers.

 Home Sale Contingencies